-- 1. If a Plan A member has less than 25 years of service credit and resigns or is otherwise separated from City Service through no fault of his or her own, and is out of City service for 5 or more years in any 10-consecutive-year period since he or she last became a member (other than time on a preferred eligible civil service list or time spent on active duty military service of the armed forces of the USA). - 2.
-If a Plan A member has 25 or more years of service credit and resigns or is otherwise separated from City service through no fault of his or her own before he or she is eligible to retire, and is out of City service for 10 or more years, (other than time on a preferred eligible civil service list or time spent on active duty military service of the armed forces of the USA). - 3.
+- 1. If a Plan C or CPP-I member has less than 25 years of service credit and resigns or is otherwise separated from City Service and is out of City service for 5 or more years in any 10-consecutive-year period since he or she last became a member (other than time on a preferred eligible civil service list or time spent on active duty military service of the armed forces of the USA). - 2.
+If a Plan C or CPP-I member has 25 or more years of service credit and resigns or is otherwise separated from City service before he or she is eligible to retire, and is out of City service for 10 or more years, (other than time on a preferred eligible civil service list or time spent on active duty military service of the armed forces of the USA). - 3.
 If after leaving City service, a member withdraws more than 50% of his or her Accumulated Deductions (this does not refer to any outstanding loan you may have). - 4.
 The member retires. - 5.
-The member transfers his or her membership to another NYC public retirement system. - 6.
+The member transfers his or her membership to another New York City or New York State public retirement system. - 6.
 The member dies.